sergeyklay/gohugo-theme-ed/CONTRIBUTING.md

 ### Pull Request Contribution Prerequisites

-- You have Node & npm installed
+- You have Node.js installed at v24.15.0+ and npm
 - You have Hugo installed at v0.147.8+
 - You are familiar with Git